How to Know Your Skin is Begging for Exfoliation

 If your skin appears lackluster and feels rough, it clearly shows that dead skin cells have accumulated on the surface.
 Regular exfoliation can help restore your skin's smooth texture and natural glow.

 Uneven patches, dark spots, and hyperpigmentation can indicate an uneven skin tone.
-Exfoliating can help slough off the top layer of dead skin cells, allowing for a more even distribution of melanin and a brighter complexion.
+Exfoliating can help slough off the top layer of dead skin cells, allowing for a more even distribution of melanin and a brighter, more radiant complexion.

 If you're prone to acne or experiencing frequent breakouts, it might be due to clogged pores.
-Exfoliation helps prevent the buildup of oil, dirt, and debris that can lead to pimples, blackheads, and whiteheads.
+Exfoliation helps prevent the buildup of oil, dirt, and debris that can lead to the development of pimples, blackheads, and whiteheads.

 Flaky, dry patches can result from dead skin cells accumulating on the surface, while clogged pores might cause excessive oiliness.
 Regular exfoliation can help balance your skin's oil production and keep it hydrated.